 This is where the El Camino Real begins, and we’re only a few miles from the capitol of Spanish Colonial Texas, Los Adaes.
 The area is rich in history, and our population has an ethnic diversity unusual in the South.
 This is Louisiana, but not Cajun Louisiana; people here claim kinship to the earliest French and Spanish settlers in the region.

-My kit includes a film Leica M4, a Sony A7s and a Sony A7rII.
+My kit includes a film Leica M4, and digital full frame Sony A7s and Sony A7rII.

 Email me at SonC.hegr at gmail.com (change the “at” to @).
 You can also use the comment box below, and it will email to me and will not show to the public.
 Thanks.